List of Soul Eater characters: Noah

 Noah (ノア, Noa) is the collective name of a group of artificial beings created by the Table of Contents to assist in the dispersal of Eibon's knowledge.
-The characters are modelled after Grimoire (グリモア, Gurimoa), a character designed by Atsushi Ohkubo for the video game Soul Eater: Monotone Princess.
+The characters are modeled after Grimoire (グリモア, Gurimoa), a character designed by Atsushi Ohkubo for the video game Soul Eater: Monotone Princess.
 Each "Noah" is a personification of a sin-themed chapter from the Book of Eibon, each created to replace the previous one that was killed.
 Noah is served by a young man named Gopher (ゴフェル, Goferu), who worships Noah fanatically and envies anyone who has his master's attention.
 Like Maka, Gopher possesses a Grigori soul that allows him to fly.

 The first Noah introduced—who represents the sin greed—aims to collect everything in the world, from artifacts to living things, and store them inside the dimension within the book, going as far as defying his creator's orders to satisfy his desires, which result from his specified duties of "having Greed" and "obtaining Brew".
 Ultimately, Noah's reason for aiding Asura is only to add him to his collection once the kishin regains his strength.
 During Arachnophobia's fall, using the Book of Eibon to summon various monsters sealed within its pages, Noah collects Kid.
 However, Kid's friends venture into the Book of Eibon to save him and destroy Noah in the process.
 An aggressive Noah representing wrath is created soon after and attempts to capture Asura with Gopher's aid as they venture to the moon.
 However, as Asura is absorbed by the child, Noah is defeated by Crona who ejects him and his other "brothers" from the absorbed Book of Eibon.